Marita Sølberg: Awards

 In August 2001, Solberg won first prize at the Queen Sonja Singing Competition in Oslo.

 In July 2004, Solberg won third prize as well as the "International Media Jury Award" at the "International Hans Gabor Belvedere Singing Competition" in Vienna.

+Reception

+A 2016 review in the American Record Guide said that Sølberg "displays a voluptuous and rich voice with a creamy tone that caresses the music and the listener".